Image by Alcy Sivyer

 Hali has been practicing yoga for fifteen years.
 She started in her native country, South Africa with The Ashtanga practice.
 She stopped for a few years and found herself practicing again after she left dance and an unhealthy relationship at the age of 19.
 Through yoga, she has found acceptance and love that she had never been able to give herself and realized that she was the only one who could make herself happy.
 She became a yoga teacher and wellness professional five years ago.
 She has studied with Jared McCann, Joshua Rosenthal, Deepak Chopra, Frank Lipman, Erin Rose Vaughan and many others in the wellness community.
 She teaches Bikram, Vinyasa, Advanced Vinyasa, Yin and Ashtanga.

 Hali was born in New York but raised in South Africa, her parents native country, and England.
-She now resides in New York.
-She is a skin specialist, certified health coach, certified yoga teacher and CEO/Founder of KindGirlco.- an organic cosmetic company.
-She also runs BiologiqueLife.
+She has been mentioned in The New York Times, MindBodyGreen and Thrive Global.
+She also runs BiologiqueLife, an online magazine about living organically.
 She believes that everyday has been sent to us in order for our souls to flourish through challenge and gratitude.